mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Beat Jump Mode
 ^^^^^^^^^^^^^^

-To enable Beat Jump mode, press the :hwlabel:`Sample`  button while holding the :hwlabel:`Shift` button.
+To enable Beat Jump mode, press the :hwlabel:`SAMPLE`  button while holding the :hwlabel:`SHIFT` button.
 When the performance pads are in Beat Jump mode, the :hwlabel:`Sample` button will flash

 Pressing a pad jumps forward the number of beats indicated in the pad.